cloudfoundry/docs-dotnet-core-tutorial/docs/config-health-check.md

-This topic describes how to configure a health check for the .NET sample app.
+This topic describes how to configure an HTTP health check for the .NET sample app.

 ## Overview